John Harrowfield

-John Dyson Harrowfield (born 19 February 1953) is a former Australian politician.
+John Dyson Harrowfield (19 February 1953 – 1 July 2026) was an Australian politician.

 Harrowfield was born in Melbourne to Roy Wilmott Harrowfield and Irene Mary Whitworth.
 He attended state schools and then Melbourne University, where he received a Bachelor of Commerce.
-He worked as an accountant and as an economics tutor at Melbourne University and the Swinburne and Chisholm Institutes of Technology.
+He worked as an accountant and as an economics tutor at Melbourne University, and the Swinburne and Chisholm Institutes of Technology.
 A member of the Labor Party, he was president of the Blackburn North branch from 1974 to 1979.

-In 1982 Harrowfield was elected to the Victorian Legislative Assembly as the member for Mitcham.
-He was promoted to the front bench as Minister for Small Business on 16 April 1991 a position he held until 21 January 1992 when he became Minister for Finance.
-Harrowfield lost his seat in the election on 2 October 1992.
-From 1992 he was a public policy researcher and consultant.
+At the 1982 state election, Harrowfield was elected to the Victorian Legislative Assembly as the member for Mitcham.
+He was promoted to the front bench as Minister for Small Business on 16 April 1991, a position he held until 21 January 1992 when he became Minister for Finance.
+Harrowfield lost his seat in the 1992 state election.
+After leaving parliament, he became a public policy researcher and consultant.

+Horrowfield died on 1 July 2026.